afif1400/compose-boilerplate/README.md

 ## Production
 In production replave my Docker Hub ID which is afif1400 with your Docker Hub ID, SO that the images can be pushed to your repository and also fetched from.

+## Help
+If you face a problem starting up the app, just file an issue and i would be happy to help.
+All PRs are welcome